lnrs/Ethos_Prep/README.md

 # Ethos_Prep
-Windows Installation of the Ethos product with features ready for user acceptance testing
+Windows Installation of the Coplogic Ethos product with features ready for user acceptance testing